The problem is that Medicare is complex, with plans and parts and regulations and enrollment periods... it's a lot.

 Part D Enrollment

 To enroll in a Medicare Part D plan, you'll use the Plan Finder tool on Medicare.gov.
-We've created a Client PDP Tutorial Letter that shows you each step when using the Plan Finder tool.
+We've created a Medicare Part D Cheat Sheet that shows you each step when using the Plan Finder tool.

-If you'd like to learn how to navigate the system, you can use that tutorial for yourself.
+If you'd like to learn how to navigate the Plan Finder system, you can use that tutorial for yourself.

 You can only enroll in a Part D plan during AEP, which is from October 15-December 7 each year or when you're new to Medicare and are signing up for the first time.

 If you're dealing with a person on Medicaid, a plan will be auto-assigned to them and you will not need to select a plan for them.

 The Alternative Choice - Medicare Advantage Plans (Part C)